-- Does not normally meet Science requirement in other programs - Considered Social Science electives in all other programs - Normally considered a Science elective in other programs of Downeast Maine, students obtain a place-based, service-oriented education where they learn how to understand, manage, and promote change - change in their lives, change in society, and global change.
+- Does not normally meet Science requirement in other programs - Considered Social Science electives in all other programs - Normally considered a Science elective in other programs drawing from anthropology, psychology, sociology, community studies, economics, natural sciences, the arts, and humanities.
+In exploring the cultural heritage and issues affecting the human communities of Downeast Maine, students obtain a place-based, service-oriented education where they learn how to understand, manage, and promote change - change in their lives, change in society, and global change.